-Moving houses in Sydney is often stressful enough without the additional stress of possibly losing your rental bond.
+Moving houses is often stressful enough without the additional stress of possibly losing your rental bond.

-As bond cleaners, we get calls everyday from confused tenants who are nearing the end of their rental term but don’t know what they need to do for their bond refund.
+Since we offer bond cleaning services, we receive calls from confused tenants on a daily basis who are nearing the end of their rental term but don’t know what they need to do to get their rental deposit back.

-This isn’t surprising since NSW laws surrounding tenancy agreements are often vague and open to interpretation in terms of the responsibility of the tenant.
+This isn’t surprising since NSW laws surrounding tenancy agreements are often vague and open to interpretation when it comes to the responsibility of the tenant.

 Hence, the reason I’ve decided to write this article which will hopefully put things into perspective for you.

 Tenants vs Landlords – What Are You Liable For?